-Specialisations requirements
+Specialisations requirement

-There seems to be a discrepancy between the e-learning and the conventional version of the programme, in the sense that the two specialisations are only available to the candidates of the conventional programme and not to those of the e-learning programme.
-We strongly recommend that there is alignment between the programmes in this respect to ensure that the e-learning students have broadly the same experience and student journey as the students in the conventional programme.
+An area in the programme design that needs to be addressed is that the conventional programme offers two specialisations.
+The specialisations are only available to the candidates of the conventional programme and not to those of the e-learning programme, creating a disparity of the two for which there does not seem to be an articulated rationale.
+We strongly recommend that there is alignment between the programmes in this respect to ensure that all students (in the conventional programme and e-learning programmes) have broadly the same experience and student journey.

-This should lead to either:
+In our view, this should lead to either: